 In that sense, all those myths about the stoical grandmaster and the wise Oriental people are blown, for, as you can see, they throw a three-year-old’s tantrum at the first disappointment.
 Seriously, why would we be worried about these jokers taking over the world?
 They’re so hungry for global power they’d choke on Taiwan before they could project their military anywhere near the Japanese coast.

-However, we’d be amiss not to mention that self-serving journalists like Nick McKenzie — who ironically is featured heavily in Professor Clive Hamilton’s excellent caveat about China, Silent Invasion — gifted China with propaganda regarding our SAS Servicemen and their alleged “atrocities” in Afghanistan.
+However, we’d be amiss not to mention that self-serving journalists like Nick McKenzie — who ironically is featured heavily in Professor Clive Hamilton’s excellent caveat about China, Silent Invasion for his reports on China — gifted China with propaganda regarding our SAS Servicemen and their alleged “atrocities” in Afghanistan.

 On that level, there is a fair-enough point to be made, only, it’s not the soldiers to blame but the scum who sent them there.
 The whole military enterprise was a crime.
 Nevertheless, in Afghanistan, there is no law, and any damage inflicted by our boys should be considered as being deserved on a rule of general principle.

 Thus, those tweakers of the national conscience, like McKenzie, do what they do not out of an expansive sense of moral justice, but because they want kudos as human rights heroes.
 Both he and everyone who works for Nine Entertainment should be dragged out to an oil rig and fired upon by our navy.